turingschool/career-development-curriculum-site/module-5/index.md

 Career development and job search support is included in Turing tuition, but beyond that, we do not fulfill our mission without supporting every graduate to find a fulfilling technical job.
 This means that we will not only provide you with ongoing customized support but we will also refer you to positions that are aligned with your interests and skills.

-### You'll work with Lex Stewart (@lex on Slack), the Career Specialist overseeing New Grad Services.
+### You'll work with Lex Stewart (@lex on Slack), the Career Specialist overseeing New Graduate Services.

 ## Job Seeker Expectations: What we expect from you
 We are going to provide as much support as you need, but this is a partnership with every job seeker -- you are expected to participate in this mentorship until you secure your first technical job.